Dburrall/flashcards/README.md

 Step 1.
 Clone the repo down\
 Step 2.
 Run npm i\
 Step 3.
+Make sure you have at least node 20 installed. (you can use [node version manager](https://github.com/nvm-sh/nvm))\
+Step 3.
 Run npm run dev to spin up the server

 This project uses the [Flash card module](https://github.com/desklib/react-flashcards)